sal-razzaq/AwsApiToLambdaLib-example/README.md

 # EXAMPLE - GreetingExample using AwsApiToLambdaLib

-Objective:
+## OBJECTIVE

-This lambda function will receive a request from AWS API Gateway and return two types of greetings: Hello and Bye.
+- Create a single lambda function that will receive "hello" and "bye" requests from the AWS API Gateway and return a greeting response.

-In API Gateway we will integrate with this lambda function.
+- In API Gateway we will integrate with this lambda function.

-We will POST a "name" for "Hello" and GET a "Bye" by passing "name" as a querystring parameter.
+We will POST a "name" for "Hello" and

+GET a "Bye" by passing "name" as a querystring parameter.

+## STEP 1: CREATE AWS LAMBDA FUNCTION

 1) Create a new project

-AWS lambda | AWS lambda Project (.NET Core)
+AWS lambda | AWS lambda Project (.Net Core) | Empty function

-Name the project GreetingExample

-For blueprint, select "Empty Function"

-2) Go to Manage Nuget packages
+2) Goto Manage Nuget Packages

 Under Updates

 Update "Microsoft.NETCore.App" to v1.1.0

 Build to make sure the project builds OK.

 Under Browse, search for "AwsApiToLambdaLib"